nicolescurazvan/program-comparing-benchmark/README.md

  where "min_length" is the minimum length of the vector, "max_length" is the maximum length of the vector, "min" is the minimum value (or length of the string) and "max" is the maximum value (or length of the string).
-- "matrix<int>", where the file contains the number of rows and the number of columns on the first line and the rows, one row per line, with integer elements separated by spaces
+- `matrix<int>`, where the file contains the number of rows and the number of columns on the first line and the rows, one row per line, with integer elements separated by spaces
-- "matrix<float>", where the file contains the number of rows and the number of columns on the first line and the rows, one row per line, with float elements separated by spaces
+- `matrix<float>`, where the file contains the number of rows and the number of columns on the first line and the rows, one row per line, with float elements separated by spaces
  For these, each input looks like this: